-Begin by recapping the benefits of fire, such as that it can transfer energy via heat in a life threatening situation (4-PS3-2).
-Break students up into groups, with one adult, to practice their survival skills.
-You may want to pull the adults aside to emphasize that they are there for supervision only, not to participate.
 Set up a survival situation (for example 35° F, raining, one hour before sunset and they are lost in the woods).
 They need to work together to build a fire, boil water and/or build a shelter (depending on time and seasons).
 If they can maintain PMA through out the activity, they will survive the situation.
-If the students are shelter building, remind the them to minimize their impact on the environment by finding downed materials and to take into account the effects of gravity as a downward force when considering the safety of their shelter (i.e.-be sure all materials are secure and will not fall on a group member!).
-(5-ESS3-1; MS-ESS3-3; 5-PS2-1)

-Give each group the materials necessary for their activity and appropriate further instructions.
+If the students are shelter building, remind the them to minimize their impact on the environment by finding downed materials and to consider the effects of gravity as a downward force when considering the safety of their shelter (i.e.-be sure all materials are secure and will not fall on a group member!).
+(5-ESS3-1; MS-ESS3-3; 5-PS2-1) Give each group the materials necessary for their activity and appropriate further instructions.
 This may include a demonstration of a log cabin, lean-too, and teepee style fire structures and revisiting the principles of shelter site selection, safety, etc. You may also include a discussion of ways to predict weather conditions in a survival situation and why it would be important to predict the weather (affects shelter and fire site selection).
 Changes in temperature, pressure, humidity, precipitation, and wind are good ways to predict weather.
 (MS-ESS2-5) Fire

 - Zip lock bag, fire pan - Gathered kindling down and dead only!
-Shelter - A tarp, foam pad, and four feet of twine (optional). - Emphasize that knocking down trees or logs is strictly forbidden. - Tell the group that they will have about 40 minutes to build a shelter using just those items and what they find at the site. - Encourage them to consider the slope of their location, relationship to the wind or sunrays, etc. - Everyone must be able to fit inside the shelter, and everyone must participate in making it. - At the end, we will have a "Parade of Homes" where each group can show off their shelter and explain how and why it was constructed to the other groups.
+Shelter - Emphasize that knocking down trees or logs is strictly forbidden. - Tell the group that they will have about 40 minutes to build a shelter using just what they find at the site. - Encourage them to consider the slope of their location, relationship to the wind or sunrays, etc. - Everyone must be able to fit inside the shelter, and everyone must participate in making it. - At the end, we will have a "Parade of Homes" where each group can show off their shelter and explain how and why it was constructed to the other groups.